elign/Airtribe-Assignments/book-my-show/readme.md

 | Shows           | Show Features   | Many-to-Many          | One show can have multiple features, and one feature can be associated with multiple shows. |
 | Bookings        | Shows           | Many-to-One           | Many bookings can belong to one show, but one show can have multiple bookings. |

+## Redis
+If I've to cache the data in Redis then I'll cache the 7 days of complete shows data.
+This will help us fetch the requested data easily.